GuoleiSun/GuoleiSun.github.io/_pages/markdown.md

   - /markdown.html
 ---

+* (2024/06), Give an invited talk about video segmentation on <a href="https://www.vspwdataset.com/Workshop2024">The 3rd Pixel-level Video Understanding in the Wild @ CVPR2024</a>.

 * (2024/04), one paper on video segmentation & visual attention is accepted to TPAMI!

 * (2024/02), one paper on 3D point-cloud segmentation & visual attention is accepted to CVPR 2024!